Skip to main content

 To integrate OAuth 2.0 with your application, follow these steps:

-Create an account on thanks.io: Create account HERE if you haven’t already.
+1. Create an account on thanks.io: Create an account here if you have not already.

 Implementation

-- Redirect user to authorize your application: When a user wants to connect their thanks.io account to your application, redirect them to the thanks.io authorization endpoint with the following parameters:
+1. Redirect the user to authorize your application: When a user wants to connect their thanks.io account to your application, redirect them to the thanks.io authorization endpoint with the following parameters:

 GET https://dashboard.thanks.io/oauth/authorize?response_type=code&client_id=YOUR_CLIENT_ID&redirect_uri=YOUR_REDIRECT_URI

-- Request your client’s access token: After the user authorizes your application, they will be redirected back to your specified redirect URI with an authorization code.
-You’ll use this AUTHORIZATION_CODE to request an access token:
+1. Exchange the authorization code for tokens: After the user authorizes your application, they will be redirected back to your specified redirect URI with an authorization code.
+Use that AUTHORIZATION_CODE to request an access token:

 POST https://dashboard.thanks.io/oauth/token